Adrian Owen: Into The Gray Zone

 In June 2017, Owen published Into The Gray Zone: A Neuroscientist Explores the Border Between Life and Death a popular science book that told the story of his 20-year quest to show that some patients thought to be in a vegetative state were in fact entirely aware, but incapable of indicating their awareness to the outside world.
 The book became a best-seller on both sides of the Atlantic and received strong positive reviews from publications including Nature, The Guardian, and The New York Times.
 The book made The Sunday Times 'Book of The Year', and The Times 'Book of The Week', it was listed on The New Yorker list 'What We're Reading This Summer' and received 4.9 out of 5 stars on Amazon.
 The book was translated into multiple languages, including Italian, French, Russian, German, Taiwanese, Japanese, Czech and Polish.
 A movie adaptation of the book is currently in preproduction.

+Think Before You Think

+In August 2026, Owen published his second popular science book, Think Before You Think: Understanding and Mastering Executive Function, based on his research of executive function and the frontal lobes over the last 30 years.

 Personal life

 Owen lives in London, Ontario with his wife, Emily Nichols who is also a Neuroscientist, and has one son, Jackson.
 His sister, Frances Walsh is a Safeguarding Nurse for the NHS, in Warwickshire, England.
 His brother is a Physics Professor at University College London.

-For the past twenty-five years, Owen has played guitar and sung in various bands made up of fellow scientists and musicians.
+For the past thirty years, Owen has played guitar and sung in various bands made up of fellow scientists and musicians.